MSW Program at CUNY York College

 The MSW Program at CUNY York College seeks to recruit and prepare scholars from the diverse surrounding communities to become highly educated, skilled, culturally competent and compassionate professionals so they can provide highly competent services to underserved urban areas.
 The program also maintains a strong emphasis on meeting the needs of clients within health care agencies and organizations compatible with the social work profession’s mission to create a just and equitable world for the future of humanity.

 The MSW Program at CUNY York College Mission is appropriate for advanced social work practice and is consistent with CSWE Educational Policy and Accreditation Standards (EPAS, 2015).
 Guided by the Code of Ethics of the National Association of Social Workers (NASW), the MSW program is committed to challenging oppression, respecting all human beings, embracing diversity, inclusion and ensuring that individuals, communities, and organizations function at an optimal level.
 The MSW program’s mission is consistent with the mission of both the College and the core values of the profession of social work which include service, social justice, dignity and worth of the person, importance of human relationships, integrity, and competence.
-Students scholars will also acquire the knowledge, skills, and values needed for advanced clinical, supervisory, administrative, research, and policy practice within the health care system.
+Student scholars will also acquire the knowledge, skills, and values needed for advanced clinical, supervisory, administrative, research, and policy practice within the health care system.

 *NE: This is a new program.
 All content is subject to change at any time.